vortexint/Crust/README.md

 ## Hacking Rust

 Some different methods are used in order to enable the usage of multiple languages in combination with Rust.
-Rust Nightly is needed.
+Nightly version is needed.

 ### The x86_64-unknown-none LLVM target